-Subaru Forester hybrid reliability & safety
+Subaru Forester hybrid reliability & safety rating

-The Subaru Forester e-Boxer hybrid boasts class-leading driver aids and a great crash safety rating, but there's no spare wheel
+The Subaru Forester hybrid boasts class-leading driver aids and a great crash safety rating, but there's no spare wheel

 |5 stars (2019)

 Subaru Forester hybrid reliability & problems

-We love the side camera in the Forester; this beams the view of the front wheel onto the upper screen in the dashboard, making it easy to see any big rocks in a muddy track, or to avoid a kerb outside the school.
-Finally, there's a full suite of airbags including a driver's knee airbag, as well as two sets of ISOFIX child-seat fittings in the back seats.
+We love the side camera in the Forester; this beams the view of the front wheel onto the upper screen in the dashboard, making it easy to see any big rocks while driving off-road, or to avoid a kerb outside the school.
+Finally, there's a full suite of airbags, including a driver's knee airbag, as well as two sets of ISOFIX child-seat fittings in the back seats.

 In This Review

-- 1VerdictThe all-wheel-drive Subaru Forester e-Boxer hybrid is great off-road and comfortable on-road, but still hard to justify at this price
+- 1VerdictThe all-wheel-drive Subaru Forester e-Boxer hybrid is great off-road and comfortable on-road, but its price is quite hard to justify

-- 2MPG & CO2 emissionsYou’d expect better efficiency despite the Subaru Forester e-Boxer hybrid's size and off-road credentials
+- 2MPG & CO2 emissionsYou’d expect better efficiency, despite the Subaru Forester e-Boxer hybrid's size and off-road credentials

-- 3Running costsThe Subaru Forester e-Boxer hybrid's five-year warranty and reputation for reliability are big incentives, but company-car and other tax costs are high
+- 3Running costs & insuranceThe Subaru Forester hybrid's reputation for reliability are big plus points, but company-car and other tax costs are high

-- 4Engines, drive & performancePerformance is a bit weak on the road, but once you head off it, the Subaru Forester e-Boxer hybrid is king of this class
+- 4Engines, drive & performancePerformance is a bit weak on the road, but once you head off it, the Subaru Forester hybrid is king of this class

-- 5Interior & comfortThe Subaru Forester e-Boxer hybrid is well equipped, if rather dated-looking inside
+- 5Interior, dashboard & comfortThe Subaru Forester e-Boxer hybrid is well equipped, if rather dated-looking inside

-- 6Practicality & boot spaceThe Subaru Forester e-Boxer hybrid is roomy and functional inside, but there's no seven-seat option
+- 6Boot space, seating & practicalityThe Subaru Forester hybrid is roomy and functional inside, but there's no seven-seat option